"Granby is a well-built village overlooking the delightful vale of Belvoir, 4

 - The church was in the rural deanery of Bingham.

-- The Wesleyan Methodists had a chapel built here before 1848.
-That chapel is now a private dwelling
+- The Wesleyan Methodists had a chapel built here before 1881.
+The Methodist congregation dwindled away and the chapel was converted to a private residence around 2002.

 Granby is both a village and a parish near the border of Leicestershire in the Vale of Belvoir, 1 mile north-east of Barnston, 4.5 miles south-east of Bingham, 14.5 miles east of Nottingham and 118 miles north of London.
 The parish covers 2,420 acres.
 Sutton is a hamlet 1 miles north-east of Granby village.